Zumbergz/BGLPredictor/Lit Review Stuff/Proposed Topics of Study.md

 **Preprocessing**
 1. **Kalman Filtering?? to reduce noise in data**.
-2. **Tikhonov Regularisation??** widely used regularisation method in time series analysis and in glucose level prediction. (*seems to be the better option of the two*)
+2. **Tikhonov Regularisation??** widely used regularisation method in time series analysis and in glucose level prediction.
+3. **Min-Max Scaling** for feature normalisation??
-3. **Spline interpolation** for missing data?
+4. **Spline interpolation** for missing data?
-4. **First-order interpolation** for missing data? (*seems to be the better option of the two.*)
+5. **First-order interpolation** for missing data? (*seems to be the better option of the two.*)

 **Parameter Optimisation**
 1. **Bayesian Hyper-parameter optimisation??**
 2. **Adaptive Moment Estimation??**
 3. **Grid Search Algorithm**

-*When we come to building models have a look into these three, have a look at them and pick the one that seems the most relevant option.*
+*When we come to building models have a look into these three, and pick the one that seems the most relevant option.*

 **Learning Techniques**
 1. Start off with a simple LSTM (not RNN to avoid gradient explosion/disappearance) for prediction solely via CGM.
 Contrast this RNN with a basic **autoregressive mode**l to argue why we'll use NNs for the future.